kaltura/DeveloperPortalDocs/documentation/01_VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 ## Uploading your Media Files

 Media files are uploaded to Kaltura through [CORS enabled](https://www.w3.org/wiki/CORS_Enabled) REST API.
 You can implement an upload flow by using a Kaltura tested JavaScript widget for web pages, or by implementing direct calls to the API.
+Alternatively, Kaltura also provides methods for bulk-ingest and import of content.
+To learn more, read: [Kaltura Bulk Content Ingestion API](https://vpaas.kaltura.com/documentation/02_Media-Ingest-and-Preperation/Bulk-Content-Ingestion.html).

+>  Side note: Kaltura manages all forms of media files including video, image, and audio files.
+It even provides APIs to host, deliver and process document files such as PDF and PPT files to create rich experiences such as synchronized side-by-side video and presentation slides.

 Which method you chose to implement depends on your application needs.
+Below are the two main methods for uploading files:

 ### Upload Files Using JavaScript with the jQuery Upload Widget